Action Phase 3: Roll Up Your Sleeves

 Active precinct delegates who have canvassed their neighborhood and built trust can increase voter turnout by 30%.
 That’s over 900 votes.
 Your hard work alone could be the deciding factor in state legislative races, which are many times decided by a few hundred votes.

 Most voters know who the candidates at the top of the ballot are, but have no idea who the best candidate is beyond this.

 Your advice could make a HUGE difference!
 Let your neighbors know which candidates on their ballot support the America First agenda and will truly uphold conservative values in your community.

 In the primary election, voters tend to choose the candidate with the highest name recognition (incumbents), and either guess at the others or leave them blank.

-Patriots in your precinct would appreciate a list from someone they trust of the best candidates for each position.
+Patriots in your precinct would appreciate recommendations for the best candidates for each position from someone they.
 Don’t forget the county, township, city and school board positions.
-Your list should explain why these are the candidates of choice.
+Present them with a campaign flyer for each America First candidate, and be prepared to explain why these are the candidates of choice.

 Every Republican on the ballot may not be your first pick, but generally, they will be a better choice than the Democrat Socialists!

 In the general election, voters tend to fill in the oval for straight-party ticket and leave the non-partisan and proposal sections blank.

 Be prepared to provide voters with campaign literature for the America First “non-partisan” candidates and recommendations regarding various ballot proposals.